poifuture/markdown-styler-for-word/src/README.md

 ### Inline Style

-Sometimes the inline style suddenly apply to the entire paragraph, this is a [bug](https://github.com/OfficeDev/office-js/issues/586) in Word Online.
-The workaround is not to remark the end of file.
+The inline style doesn't work at all in both Word Online and Word Desktop because of different Microsoft issues.
+In Word Online (Chrome), the inline style will sometimes apply to the entire paragraph after the targeted range.
+See [bug](https://github.com/OfficeDev/office-js/issues/586).
+In on-premise Word (Word Desktop), the javascript engine is IE, which lacks the functionality of choosing the exact range.

 ### Whitespcaces

-As every web UI developer knows, a normal space (0x20) is different from a display space (0xA0, also known as &nbsp;).
+As every web UI developer knows, a normal space (0x20, ascii 32) is different from a display space (0xA0, ascii 160, also known as nbsp, non-breaking space, hard space, etc.).
 As a workaround, this Add-in will replace all nbsp to space before processing, and put nbsp back in document.
-It works fine for most cases, however, in rare scenarios, you will get nbsp in your clipboard.
-Be careful.
+It works fine for most cases.
+However, in rare scenarios, you may accidentally get nbsp in your document.
+So... be careful.

 ### MS Word doesn't have a vim plugin